autonomys/infra/_docs/2_General/README.md

-# General Considerations and "Rules".
+# General Considerations.

-Basic but not less important considerations.

 ## Resource definitions.

-We use terraform to deploy resources using main branch, to keep track of the last changes.
+We use Terraform to deploy resources using the main branch and keep track of the last changes.

-- Droplet naming: The resource names are defined in the terraform files.
-Follow the convention as the naming scripts handle the full string to be used.

-- Droplet region: Follow the region used in the terraform files.
-As we share some resources (Like downloaded blocks data for relayer archive), we need to use the same region, this way we can copy data with scp really fast.

-### Authentication.

-All our Droplet resources declaration must share this minimial settings:
+- Naming: Resource names follow a simple format.
+Just be aware of this to have a consistent and easy way to identify them.

+- Region: Usually will set the same region for all resources in the same environment.

+## Admin considerations.

+Droplets must share this minimial settings, as an Admin or Owner you are responsible for the security of the resources.
+This are normal considerations but just to be clear.

 - Do not use root user.
 - Sudo user for aministrator.